emelynochoaa/cct-midterm/cct-midterm/README.md

 This shows the CCT model's ability to reveal a "correct" answer which might otherwise be hidden by the opinions of less "competent" individuals in a majority vote.

-## Issues
-I was unable to succesfully produce the plots, therefore could not visualize the results.
-My report is based on the printed output [inserted above]

-I also had difficulty installing all libraries so I created a second (different) enviroment to re-install packages.

 ## GitHub Repo Link: